brianm/rpcdb/README.md

 The general flow of RPC debug hooks is:

-* RPC REQUEST hook in client middleware
+* REQUEST hook in client middleware
   * Client sends request to the server
-* RPC RECEIVE hook in server middleware
+* RECEIVE hook in server middleware
   * Server handles RPC
-* RPC REPLY hook in server middleware
+* REPLY hook in server middleware
   * Server sends the reply back to client
-* RPC RESPONSE hook in client middleware
+* RESPONSE hook in client middleware
   * Client receives the response

 At each step the debugger can manipulate the input and output, inject additional breakpoints, remove breakpoints, or terminate the flow.